isomerpages/nparks-biodiversity/_festival-programmes/Festival Booths.md

 </div>
 </td>
 <td rowspan="1" colspan="1">
-<p><strong><a href="https://www.ourwildneighbours.sg/" rel="noopener noreferrer nofollow" target="_blank">Our Wild Neighbours (OWN) Initiative</a></strong>.
+<p><strong><a href="https://www.ourwildneighbours.sg/" rel="noopener noreferrer nofollow" target="_blank">Our Wild Neighbours (OWN) Initiative</a></strong> is
-OWN, a country-wide outreach programme to promote coexistence with Singapore's native wildlife, was initiated by the Urban Wildlife Group (UWG) and supported by Mandai Nature.
-In collaboration with other local partners, OWN seeks to engage and educate the public on human-wildlife coexistence, as well as to empower people with the right knowledge on what they can do should they encounter a wild animal such as the long-tailed macaques and the otters.
+a nationwide outreach programme promoting human-wildlife coexistence in Singapore.
+Supported by Mandai Nature and in partnership with local nature groups, OWN seeks to educate and empower the public to live harmoniously with our wildlife.
+Ever wonder how you can minimise the occurrence of bats roosting in your attic or discourage macaques from visiting your estate?
-Drop by to learn more about our native wildlife and get practical tips to coexist with our wild neighbours.</p>
+Visit our booth to find out more!</p>
 </td>
 </tr>
 <tr>